Roll20/roll20-character-sheets/Fading Suns 4th Edition - Pax Alexius/README.md

 ## 1.1.0
 - Species size box converted to numeric input from text input
-- Armor resistances against specific damage types (blaster, flame, ..) are now automatically determined
+- Armor resistances against specific damage types (blaster, flame, ..) now automatically deduced from the armor general resistance level
+- New "States" section to log physical/mental/social states and tech compulsions
-- Fixed textareas not scaling properly with content
+- Textareas not scale properly with their contents
-- Fixed textareas resize controls interfering with table edit buttons
+- Textareas no longer interfere with edit buttons in repeating sections
-- Renamed "Goal +/-" roll query to "Additional Goal +/-" on action rolls, to indicate that this bonus/penalty applies on top of the one arleady listed in the table
+- Actions roll query "Goal +/-" now says "Additional Goal +/-" so as to indicate that this bonus/penalty applies on top of the one arleady listed in the table
-- Added ability to order skills & states alphabetically for non-English translations
+- Internationalization of infoboxes
+- Internationalization for alphabetic ordering of skills (as well as states introduced in this version)
-- Removed unused translation keys
+- Removed unused internationalization keys
-- Fixed README dead link in the sheet description
+- Fixed broken README link on the Game Settings page

 ## 1.0.0
 - First publicly available version of the sheet

 # TODO list

-## Planned improvements
+## Potential improvements

+- Blessing/Curse: add more space for their descriptions

 - Characteristics
     - [ TBC ] Box next to them to log a temporary bonus/malus?